 How To Repair (Resurface) Rough Pool Plaster

-- Salt: Salt itself from a saltwater pool has issues of attacking cement in plaster over time causing a rough finish.
+- Salt: Salt itself from a saltwater pool has issues of attacking cement in plaster over time, causing a rough finish.
 Are Salt Water Systems Bad for Concrete Pools?

 Before Using Pool Plaster Disc

-The Most Common Cause of Pool Staining is metal corrosive materials mixing with the ph levels in swimming pool water.
+The Most Common Cause of Pool Staining is metal corrosive materials mixing with the pH levels in swimming pool water.
 All discs use a corrosive metal for diamond bonding unless specified because of the cost.
 That causes rust problems from the residuals most of the time after use.
 Our diamonds are bonded with a NON-CORROSIVE material.

-Polishing (resurfacing) your rough pool plaster with a pleasant smooth finish using our two-step process is easy to perform and most of all cost-effective.
-Whether you have a color quartz finish (Multi-colored plaster) or standard plaster (white in color), having a smooth pleasant plaster finish is easy and will add years to your existing pool plasters life.
+Polishing (resurfacing) your rough pool plaster with a pleasant, smooth finish using our two-step process is easy to perform and, most of all, cost-effective.
+Whether you have a color quartz finish (Multi-colored plaster) or standard plaster (white in color), having a smooth, pleasant plaster finish is easy and will add years to your existing pool plaster's life.

-The two-step resurfacing eliminates calcium nodules, spot etching, skin abrasions, bathing suit damage, and will give you a consistent color surface that makes entertaining in and around your pool area a pleasure.
+The two-step resurfacing eliminates calcium nodules, spot etching, skin abrasions, and bathing suit damage, and will give you a consistent color surface that makes entertaining in and around your pool area a pleasure.

 Drain your pool.
 Now is the time to replace and repair anything below the waterline.
-Items that you need to maintain below the waterline are lights, stair steps, fittings, tile, anchors, railings etc. We all know that things below the water line need work at one time or another.
+Items that you need to maintain below the waterline are lights, stair steps, fittings, tile, anchors, railings, etc. We all know that things below the water line need work at one time or another.
 So now is the time to do the work.

 Disc Selection